Wheezer20/Simple-BuzzW/README.md

 5. Press left button to start game

 ## Project Structure
+*Certian sections of the lib were prewritten (such as the usart for serial comm)

 ```
 lib/                    # Hardware abstraction libraries
 ├── buttons/           # Button input handling